nvergottini/puppet-ir_agent/README.md

 ### Setup Requirements

-This module requires (but does not include) the agent installer script from Rapid7.
+This module requires (but does not include) the agent package (EL8+) or install script (EL7 and lower) from Rapid7.
+The package should be available from a configured YUM repository.
 You will also need an installation token from Rapid7 to download the required certificates during installation.

 ### Beginning with ir_agent